weecology/sad-comparison/chapter1.md

 ####Gentry

 The Alwyn Gentry’s Forest Transect dataset (Gentry) was downloaded with the EcoData Retriever  (Gentry; Phillips and Miller 2002)(EcoData Retriever, Morris and White 2013).
+Gentry sites 102 and 179 were culled from the dataset due to a previously unidentified flaw in those sites (one species had a decimal rather than integer abundance).
 Number of sites.

 ####FIA